 One thing that didn’t change was this: pulling off a successful event requires good marketing campaigns!
-Let’s take a look at what worked in our data set (AKA hundreds of graduate marketing campaigns).
+Let’s take a look at what made the biggest impact of success from the DD data set.

-Regardless of what type of college event you are marketing or hosting, there are several things you should implement in order to maximize audience engagement with your event marketing campaign and, ultimately, attract the largest possible crowd.
+Regardless of what type of college event you are marketing, there are several things you should implement in order to maximize audience engagement with your event marketing campaign and, ultimately, attract the largest possible crowd.

 Trait # 1 — It’s Not Too Late to Diversify Channels

-A few years ago, building a beautiful multi-message email drip campaign for an event might have been good enough.
-But if we’re being honest, putting all your eggs in the email basket isn’t enough to win in this uber-competitive market.
+Building a beautiful, multi-message email drip campaign for an event might have been good enough.
+But if we’re being honest, putting all your eggs in the email basket isn’t enough to win in today’s hyper-competitive market.
 You need a channel strategy that aligns with the value and the anticipated conversions of your event.

-Here is what I mean: If you are hosting an Open House (either digital or in-person) that leads to the high number of applicant conversions in your system, then the event campaign should reflect this.
-I have already mentioned email (maybe this is a “no-brainer”), but you should also use these channels:
+Here is what I mean: If you are hosting an info session (either digital or in-person) that leads to a high number of applicant conversions in your system, the event marketing campaign should reflect this.
+I have already mentioned email (maybe this is a “no-brainer”), but also consider these channels:

 1. Your Website